JustinApplegate/the-hacker-project/README.md

 **Functions**
 - `process_new_IP` - when a new IP address is discovered, basic information is retrieved and stored in `local.db`
 - `process_IP_as_admin` - when a new IP address has been cracked and admin access is obtained, extensive information is retrieved and stored in `local.db`
+- `process_all_IPs` - goes through all the IPs in the local database, updates information, and looks for new IPs

 ### `main.py`
 This Python script has been created to implement the functions in `libactions.py` (or other imported libraries).